python-zk/kazoo/docs/basic_usage.rst

 apache.org/doc/trunk/recipes.html#sc_recipes_errorHandlingNote>`_.
 Since the
-:meth:`~kazoo.client.KazooClient.retry` method takes a function to call and its arguments, a function that runs multiple Zookeeper commands could be passed to it so that the entire function will be retried of the connection is lost.
+:meth:`~kazoo.client.KazooClient.retry` method takes a function to call and its arguments, a function that runs multiple Zookeeper commands could be passed to it so that the entire function will be retried if the connection is lost.

 This snippet from the lock implementation shows how it uses retry to re-run the